Two murals titled, I See Beauty, I See Beauty In You, were installed at 415 MacLaren and 380 Somerset

 of daring colours: vibrant yellow, purple, blue and burgundy.

-The murals are expected to be installed in May, following the provincial stay-at-home order.
+The murals were installed on August 20.
 The concept features an eye that ties the pieces of the murals together.
 This theme reminds us of the beauty we can see and appreciate around us, even in challenging times.